Cubs vs. Pirates Player Props Betting Odds

-Those looking to place a player prop wager can find odds on Nico Hoerner, Bryan Reynolds and others in the Chicago Cubs-Pittsburgh Pirates matchup at Wrigley Field on Wednesday at 8:05 PM ET.
+You can wager on player prop bet odds for Nico Hoerner, Bryan Reynolds and others on the Chicago Cubs and Pittsburgh Pirates before their matchup at 8:05 PM ET on Thursday at Wrigley Field.

 Bet on this matchup or its props with BetMGM!